Confirming the existence of a new higher charmonium $\psi(4500)$ by the newly released data of $e^+e^- \to K^+K^- J/\psi$: Hidden-charm decays of

 \subsection{Possibility of finding out another predicted charmonium $\psi(4380)$ in $e^+e^- \to K^+K^- J/\psi$}

-As mentioned in the Introduction, in addition to the $\psi(4500)$ state, one should notice that there is another predicted charmonium $\psi(4380)$ as a partner state of the $\psi(4220)$ in our spectroscopy framework \cite{Wang:2019mhs}.
-Then the possibility of discovering this charmonium state in $e^+e^- \to K^+K^- J/\psi$ may should be checked.
-In this subsection, we discuss the resonance contribution of charmonium $\psi(4380)$ in $e^+e^- \to K^+K^- J/\psi$.
+As mentioned in the Introduction, in addition to the $\psi(4500)$ state, it should be noticed that there is another charmonium $\psi(4380)$ predicted as a partner state of the $\psi(4220)$ in our spectroscopy framework \cite{Wang:2019mhs}.
+The possibility of discovering this charmonium state in $e^+e^- \to K^+K^- J/\psi$ should then be investigated.
+In this subsection, we discuss the resonance contribution of the charmonium $\psi(4380)$ in $e^+e^- \to K^+K^- J/\psi$.
 The relevant information of the $\psi(4380)$ is also summarized in Tables \ref{masswidth} and \ref{coupling}.

 The predictions for the branching ratio $\mathcal{B}(\psi(4380) \to K^+K^- J/\psi)$ are shown in Fig. \ref{Br4380}, which can reach up to the order of magnitude of $10^{-3}$.
 Considering the $D$-wave dominance in the wave function of the $\psi(4380)$, we can obtain the branching ratio